mirodilkamilov/Registration/README.md

 **This repository is hosted in <a href="https://optimus-registration.herokuapp.com" target="_blank">this link</a>, so you can see, test right now.** These are some **features** of this website:

 - User can sign in/up
-- Unauthenticated user cannot visit to dashboard page
+- Unauthenticated user cannot visit to dashboard page (with a help of sessions)
 - Server-side validation
 - Live search of user data (enabled by AJAX)
 - Hashed user passwords